Skip to content

 In the example above, a retain cycle is created as follows:

-instance and the closure keep each other alive, preventing deallocation.
+As a result, the ViewController instance and the closure keep each other alive, preventing deallocation.

 Breaking the Retain Cycle

-To break the retain cycle, you can use a weak or unowned reference within the closure to capture self
+To break the retain cycle, you can use a weak or unowned reference within the closure to capture self.

-Using weak
+Using weak Reference

 A weak reference does not keep a strong hold on the object it refers to, allowing the object to be deallocated if there are no other strong references.